 This a real concern for cloud customers.
 Respondents to RightScale's 2019 State of the Cloud survey identified ‘Controlling and understanding costs’ as one of their highest priorities and estimated that, on average, their bill was 30% higher than it needed to be.

-So, the cloud is about having strong policies and processes in place to govern who can create resources, when they can create them and who needs to authorize their provision.
-Systems also need to be implemented to ensure that unutilized and underutilized resources are managed and ‘turned off’ when they’re not needed.
+So, the cloud is about having strong policies and processes in place to govern who can create resources, when they can create them and who needs to authorise their provision.
+Systems also need to be implemented to ensure that unutilised and underutilised resources are managed and ‘turned off’ when they’re not needed.